ExperitestOfficial/CommunityCode-Mobile-RubyStarterProject/README.md

 The example tests in this project use a demo application.
 To upload your own application to cloud:
-1. Log in to the cloud using a browser.
+1. Log in to Continous Testing Cloud using a browser.
-2. In the left menu click Applications.
+2. Click Applications.
 3. Click Upload.
 4. Click the application file to upload.